TestCentric/net462-pluggable-agent/README.md

+## ARCHIVED - Use the NUnit NET 4.6.2 Pluggable Agent instead.

 # NET 4.6.2 Pluggable Agent

 A **pluggable agent** for the TestCentric Gui Runner, capable of running tests under .NET 4.6.2 or